 How to model topics for text analysis

-In our experience, there are two ways to do topic modeling in an Experience Management program:
+In our experience, there are two ways to do topic modelling in an Experience Management program:

 - Bottom up — the underlying dataset informs the topics being built

 - Top down — topics are prescribed independently from the dataset

 Bottom-up topic modelling in text analysis

 When talking about topic modelling, you’ll often see plenty of jargon (‘bag of words’, ‘ngrams’, and ‘vectors’ being some of our favourites!) but for the purposes of this article, we’ve kept things simple with three main ways to build your topics based on an existing dataset.